-Free passes are available for the Bruce Museum; (Solomon R.) Guggenheim Museum (all locations); Hudson River Museum; Intrepid: Sea, Air & Space Museum; Museum of the City of New York; Neuberger Museum of Art; New-York Historical Society; Stone Barns Center for Food and Agriculture**; and the Storm King Art Center.
+Free passes are available for the Aldrich Museum of Contemporary Art; Guggenheim Museum (all locations); Hudson River Museum; Intrepid: Sea, Air & Space Museum; Katonah Museum; Museum of the City of New York; Neuberger Museum of Art; New-York Historical Society; Stone Barns Center for Food and Agriculture**; and the Storm King Art Center.

 **For all visitors, Stone Barns will not charge admission during the winter season, starting on November 21st.
 The library passes will not be available.